Highlights

 Københavns Universitet (KU)

-Stine Lomborg is a professor of Digital Communication and Head of the Center for Tracking and Society.
-She researches digital tracking and the importance of data-driven decisions for individuals and society.
+Stine Lomborg is a Professor of Digital Communication and Director of the Center for Tracking and Society.
+Her research focuses on digital tracking and the impact of data-driven decision-making on individuals, organizations, and society.

 Chief Scientist